PdxCodeGuild/HB3/code/scott-l/python/Mini_Capstone.md

 ## Optional tasks
 1. Data log sample parameters collected from the SDR hardware device.
 1. Create a function that will scanning parameters and plot the frequencies across a designated range provided by the user
 1. Data log the results by saving into a file and then display using data visualization library.
-Listed below is some of the
+Listed below is some of the examples

     1. Matplotlib - A Python 2D plotting library
     1. Pygal - A Python SVG Charts creator